 In light of these issues, we have developed a flexible, conservative statistical test to infer significant relationships between the value of a continuous trait and transitions in a binary trait.
 Briefly, our approach estimates the mean value of the continuous trait when the binary character undergoes transitions.
-We then evaluate the significance of this mean value by comparison to a null distribution that is generated by sampling estimated mean ancestral states of the continuous trait under the hypothesis that there is no relationship.
-We evaluate the ancestral condition test using both simulations and empirical datasets.
+We then evaluate the significance of this mean value by comparison to a null distribution that is generated by simulating mean ancestral states of the continuous trait under the hypothesis that there is no relationship.
+We evaluate the ancestral condition test using both simulated and empirical datasets.
 We find that our method is conservative, with the highest power when the number of taxa and/or the degree of contingency between traits is large.
 In comparison to existing methods (Pagel’s and Threshold), the test we develop offers higher power and lower false-positive rates.
 In conjunction with improved performance, our approach also grants insight into the temporal order of changes and allows us to get closer to the possible causal relationships between traits.
 Our ancestral condition test represents a novel addition to the phylogenetic comparative method toolkit that is useful for studying the interplay between the state of a continuous trait and the evolution of a binary character.

 Furthermore, the approach we have developed offers a large degree of flexibility that is missing in many existing methods.
 For instance, in many cases we may know that the derived state of the binary character is associated with lower values of the continuous trait, but is this because low values of the continuous trait lead to changes in the binary character, or does the derived state of the binary character lead to reductions in the continuous trait?
 When this is a concern, we can restrict our estimate of the continuous trait to only use data from species that have retained the ancestral condition of the binary trait.
 This approach provides a much more rigorous test than can be implemented with existing methods.
 In practice, there is not always a clear ancestral and derived state, particularly when a binary character evolves quickly and lacks fossil data.
 This uncertainty does not pose a problem for the ancestral condition test, but in such cases, the power of our approach is reduced.